 The feet problem is caused by a fungus infection.
 Athlete’s foot most affects the areas between your toes where there is a warm and moist environment for the fungus to thrive.
 They can also develop on the bottom of your feet.
 The symptoms are inflammation and a white scaly rash that causes the skin to peel.
 You will also experience a burning and itching sensation.

 Arthritis mostly affects people of middle age.
 It affects the joints, and in this case, the ankle and toe joints are affected.
-The affected areas become very painful, and it can be difficult to walk without assistance.
+Most importantly, the affected areas become very painful, and it can be difficult to walk without assistance.
 Arthritis has several stages, and with time, it can damage your feet.
 The condition is managed through medications, avoid eating some foods and other lifestyle habits.